Breathing tube in the throat. What is and proper care for a tracheostomy. Breathing tube. In what cases is tracheostomy performed?

 8. It is recommended to install air humidifiers in the room where the patient is most frequently used, which will precipitate or eliminate dust particles from the air.

-The first time after surgery, the patient will not be able to talk.
-Until the restoration of functions for communication, or description of the state, you can use a regular notepad or smartphone.
+For the first time after surgery, the patient will not be able to talk.
+Until functions are restored, you can use a regular notepad or smartphone to communicate or describe the condition.

-There are also tracheostomies with a special phonation window that allow sonorous speech to be made by closing the cannula outlet, raising the airflow to the vocal cords.
+There are also tracheostomies with a special phonation window that allow sonorous speech when the cannula outlet is closed, raising the air flow to the vocal cords.

-All materials on the site are prepared by specialists in the field of surgery, anatomy and specialized disciplines.
+All materials on the site were prepared by specialists in the field of surgery, anatomy and specialized disciplines.

-All recommendations are indicative and are not applicable without consulting the attending physician.
+All recommendations are indicative in nature and are not applicable without consulting a doctor.

-Breathing is one of the most important life-support processes, for which air must pass through the nasal cavity, larynx and trachea, however, if the upper respiratory tract is obstructed, it can be disturbed, and then breathing becomes impossible.
-Acute obstruction occurs for a variety of reasons, and the doctor sometimes has a few minutes at his disposal, during which you need to make the right decision and take action.
+Breathing is one of the most important life support processes, for which air must pass through the nasal cavity, larynx and trachea, but if the upper respiratory tract is obstructed, it can be disrupted, and then breathing will become impossible.
+Acute obstructions occur for a variety of reasons, and the doctor sometimes has only a few minutes at his disposal, during which he needs to make the right decision and take active action.

-Tracheostomy is performed to restore the flow of air into the trachea, it is classified as a life-saving operation, and is most often performed urgently for acute airway obstruction.
-The operation consists in opening the lumen of the trachea and placing a special tube (cannula) there through which air flows.
+Tracheostomy is performed to restore air flow into the trachea, it is classified as a life-saving operation, and most often it is performed urgently in case of acute blockage of the respiratory tract.
+The operation consists of opening the lumen of the trachea and placing a special tube (cannula) there through which air flows.

-The tracheostomy operation can be performed both on an outpatient basis (according to vital indications) and in a hospital - urgently or planned.
-This is a complex procedure that carries a high risk of complications, and it is far from always successful even with an impeccable surgeon's technique due to the initial severity of the patient's condition.
+Tracheostomy surgery can be performed either on an outpatient basis (for health reasons) or in a hospital - urgently or planned.
+This is a complex procedure that carries a high risk of complications, and it is not always successful even with the surgeon’s impeccable technique due to the initial severity of the patient’s condition.

-Despite the high risk, the trachea is still opened, because a person's life is at stake.
-General anesthesia is considered the best method of anesthesia, but in the absence of the possibility of its implementation, local anesthesia is used.
-Inadequate analgesia can cause a poor outcome, although in emergency cases the surgeon may sacrifice the patient's sensations in order to save his life.
-There are cases when a tracheostomy was performed without anesthesia at all, but at the same time it was possible to establish breathing and bring the patient back to life.
+Despite the high risk, the trachea is still opened, because a person’s life is at stake.
+General anesthesia is considered the optimal method of pain relief, but if it is not possible, local anesthesia is used.
+Insufficient pain relief can cause an unfavorable outcome, although in emergency cases the surgeon may sacrifice the patient’s sensations to save his life.
+There are cases where tracheostomy was performed without anesthesia at all, but it was possible to improve breathing and bring the patient back to life.

-A tracheostomy should be performed by a specialist who knows the skills of this manipulation and has all the necessary tools at his disposal.
-If there are no such conditions (for example, in a public place, on the street), then the doctor will perform a conicotomy, and after the patient is delivered to the hospital, a tracheostomy will be performed in safer conditions.
+Tracheostomy should be performed by a specialist who has the skills of this manipulation and has all the necessary tools at his disposal.
+If there are no such conditions (for example, in a public place, on the street), then the doctor will perform a conicotomy, and after the patient is taken to the hospital, a tracheostomy will be performed in safer conditions.

 Video: tracheostomy - medical animation